 Humanitarian access remains extremely limited in DPRK, and very little information is available on the humanitarian situation.
 18 million people, or 70% of the population, relies on the government's Public Distribution System (PDS) for their staple foods.
-In January 2017, the PDS provided 400g of barley, maize, rice, or wheat per person per day, which is insufficently diverse for healthy development and provides, even with the highest estimate, a caloric intake that is below basic nourishment requirements. ? ?
-DPRK is disaster-prone, regularly experiencing intense rain, floods, and droughts
+In 2017, the PDS provided 400g of barley, maize, rice, or wheat per person per day, which is insufficiently diverse for healthy development and provides, even with the highest estimate, a caloric intake that is below basic nourishment requirements. ??
+DPRK is disaster-prone, regularly experiencing intense rain, floods, and droughts.

 INFORM measures DPRK's risk index as 5.6/10.
 The country also has poor coping capacity, with an estimated lack of coping capacity index of 6.9/10. ?